Corporal Injury To a Spouse

 Domestic abuse in California can take many different shapes and forms.
 Sometimes abuse is verbal, and other times it is emotional.
 Domestic abuse involving physical violence is perhaps the most serious of all.
 When you’re accused of domestic violence in Los Angeles the state will carefully investigate the claim.
 If there is any evidence that you’ve seriously injured a spouse or cohabitant, you will probably be charged with inflicting corporal injury on a spouse.

 You need to speak with an attorney immediately if you are facing criminal charges for inflicting corporal injury on a spouse.
 This is a felony in California that carries incredibly harsh penalties.
 The state has the burden of proving that you are guilty of the crime beyond a reasonable doubt.
-A prosecutor’s job will become much more difficult when you hire an experienced Los Angeles domestic violence defense attorney to handle your case.
+A prosecutor’s job will become much more difficult when you hire an experienced domestic violence lawyer in Los Angeles to handle your case.
 Contact The Rodriguez Law Group to schedule a free consultation today.

 Inflicting Corporal Injury to a Spouse or Cohabitant